 As you say, everyone approves of using social punishment against people you think are truly awful.
 However, to me the term "cancel culture" describes something like an atmosphere of fear that emerged in the late 2010s, when in liberal professional circles everyone suddenly developed an acute fear of having their life ruined by a pile-on because of some minor perceived transgression against constantly shifting norms, or something in their past that had been trivial, or perfectly OK at the time.

-I grew up in the former Soviet Union, and while this is not at all equivalent (you wouldn't be sent to the gulags for running afoul of progressive shibboleths in the US), the atmosphere of fear, widespread preference falsification, and everyone just "keeping their head down" felt similar.
+I spent part of my childhood in the former Soviet Union, and while this is not at all equivalent (you wouldn't be sent to the gulags for running afoul of progressive shibboleths in the US), the atmosphere of fear, widespread preference falsification, and everyone just "keeping their head down" felt similar.

 So yes, we all generally want to be able to direct social punishment against truly bad actors.
 But that's not the same as a culture of fear, which I think only the extremists on both sides approve of (when the balance of power benefits them).